USEPA/haztrak/docs/haztrak_book/src/Overview/design.md

 7. [Packaging](#versioning-packaging-and-containerization)
 8. [Timeline](#timeline)

-We also hope this document serves as food-for-thought for anyone scoping a project that will need to interface with the U.S. Environmental Protection Agency's [RCRAInfo]() and [e-Manifest]() systems.
+We also hope this document serves as food-for-thought for anyone scoping a project that will need to interface with the U.S. Environmental Protection Agency's [RCRAInfo](https://rcrainfo.epa.gov/rcrainfoprod/action/secured/login) and [e-Manifest](https://www.epa.gov/e-manifest) systems.

-We don't go into technical implementation details here, so you won't find any mention of languages, frameworks, or the like.
-For more information on Haztrak's technical implantation, please see [TBD]()

 ## Purpose of Haztrak